 For birders, birdwatching at Kinabalu Park provides an easily accessible location to see many Bornean endemic species.
 The park HQ has excellent facilities, as well as a range of accommodation options nearby.

-How is the birdwatching experience at Kinabalu Park HQ?
+How is the experience birdwatching at Kinabalu Park HQ?

 Bird encounters at Kinabalu Park HQ